New Brunswick: Visual arts

-New Brunswick is home to many galleries across the province, including the Beaverbrook Art Gallery, which was designated as New Brunswick's provincial art gallery in 1994, and the Galerie d’art Louise-et-Reuben-Cohen at the Université de Moncton.
+New Brunswick is home to many galleries across the province, with key institutions including the Beaverbrook Art Gallery in Fredericton, the Owens Art Gallery at Mount Allison University in Sackville, and the Galerie d'art Louise-et-Reuben-Cohen at the Université de Moncton, along with multiple private and community institutions such as Gallery 78, Sunbury Shores Arts & Nature Centre, and the Grand Manan Art Gallery.
 New Brunswick also has four artist-run-centres: Connexion ARC located in Fredericton, Galerie Sans Nom in Moncton, Struts Gallery in Sackville, and Third Space Gallery in Saint John, as well as one artist-run printshop, Atelier d'estampe Imago Inc., located in Moncton.

+The Beaverbrook Art Gallery, designated as the provincial art gallery in 1994, originated from a 1959 gift by Lord Beaverbrook and now holds over 6,000 works.
+Among its collections are works by J. M. W. Turner (The Fountain of Indolence), Salvador Dalí (Santiago El Grande), along with works by Thomas Gainsborough, John Constable, John Singer Sargent, Lucian Freud, and Joshua Reynolds.

 The Owens Art Gallery at Mount Allison University is the oldest university-operated art gallery in Canada.

 Mount Allison University is known for its art program, which was created in 1854.
 The program came into its own under John A. Hammond, from 1893 to 1916.
 Notable graduates include Alex Colville, Christopher Pratt, Mary Pratt, and Herménégilde Chiasson.
 The university also opened an art gallery in 1895 and is named for its patron, John Owens of Saint John.
 The Owens Art Gallery at Mount Allison University is presently the oldest university-operated art gallery in Canada.

 Modern New Brunswick artists include landscape painter Jack Humphrey, sculptor Claude Roussel, and Miller Brittain.